 Safety

-Is China Safe for Tourists?
-Safety Tips for First-Time Visitors
+Is China Safe to Visit?
+Practical Safety Tips for Tourists

-Safety guide for foreign tourists in China: payment, taxis, hotels, stations, police, emergency numbers, language barriers, and backup plans.
+Is China safe to visit?
+Practical safety guide for foreign tourists covering payment, taxis, hotels, stations, police, emergency numbers, language barriers, and backup plans.

 Last updated: May 8, 2026